 The resource should match the original premise.
 If your first message was about outbound data quality, send a checklist about list review, not a generic product deck.
 The follow-up should feel like a continuation of the same conversation, even if the prospect has not responded yet.

-B2B buyers are naturally skeptical of product claims.
-Sharing a concrete case study showing how you solved a similar challenge for another company in their industry is an excellent way to build trust.
+B2B buyers doubt product claims.
+A short case study about a similar company in their industry is a better way to earn a reply than another pitch.

 The Case Study Template